HDest-Community/Roomba/README.md

 ---
 - Use Item: Drop roomba to collect brass or materials for the [Universal Reloader](https://gitlab.com/accensi/hd-addons/universal-reloader).
 - Sprint + Use Item: Same as above but yeet it.
+- To pick it up, double-tap Use on it.

 ### Notes
 ---